jacekturek/fuzyecon/README.md

 # fuzyecon
-Mathematical economics can be written i R. I want to use 2 tools:
+Mathematical economics can be written i R (simulations).
+I want to use 2 tools:

 * R language
 * and GNU octave